Austin Medicaid & Medicare Fraud Lawyer

 Facing a Medicare or Medicaid fraud charge can be deeply troubling.
 The consequences of a conviction are serious and can include heavy fines and prison time.
 Understanding your legal situation is crucial.
-This piece will explain what Medicare fraud is, the penalties involved, potential defenses, and how a skilled criminal defense lawyer can protect your rights.

 Facing Medicare or Medicaid fraud charges?
 Get a tough defense from Cofer & Connelly, PLLC.
-With 100 years of experience and over 300 trials, we know how to fight for you.
+With 100 years of combined experience and over 300 trials, we know how to fight for you.
 Call (512) 991-0576 or contact us online to consult with a Medicare/Medicaid fraud attorney in Austin.

 What is Medicare and Medicaid?